-During the Relevant Period which is less than one year, one meeting of the Audit Committee was held to discuss and consider the following matters:
+During the Reporting Period, two meetings of the Audit Committee were held to discuss and consider the following matters:

-- reviewed the consolidated unaudited financial statements, interim results announcement and the 2019 interim report for the six months ended 30 June 2019, and submitted them to the Board for approval; - reviewed the financial reporting system, compliance procedures, internal control (including the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting and financial reporting function), risk management systems and processes and the re-appointment of the Auditor; the Board had not deviated from any recommendation given by the Audit Committee on the selection, appointment, resignation or dismissal of the Auditor; and - discussed the audit plan for the year ended 31 December of 2019 with the Auditor.
+- reviewed the consolidated financial statements, annual results announcement and the annual report for the year ended 31 December 2019, and submitted them to the Board for approval; - reviewed the consolidated unaudited financial statements, interim results announcement and the 2020 interim report for the six months ended 30 June 2020, and submitted them to the Board for approval; - reviewed the financial reporting system, compliance procedures, internal control (including the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting and financial reporting function), risk management systems and processes and the re-appointment of the Auditor; the Board had not deviated from any recommendation given by the Audit Committee on the selection, appointment, resignation or dismissal of the Auditor; and - discussed the audit plan for the year ended 31 December of 2020 with the Auditor.

-Attendance of each Audit Committee member during the Relevant Period is set out in the table below:
+Attendance of each Audit Committee member during the Reporting Period is set out in the table below:

 Attended/

 Directors Eligible to attend

-Mr. Kam Wai Man (Chairman) 1/1
+Mr. Kam Wai Man (Chairman) 2/2

-Dr. Ou-Yang Hui 1/1
+Dr. Ou-Yang Hui 2/2

-Dr. Gao Fuping 1/1
+Dr. Gao Fuping 2/2